bishoy87/mySolutions/Bash/Deployment/1-Description-for-work-flow.md

+# Purpose and Use Case
+**This script is designed to streamline the process of running multiple deployment scripts by providing a simple, interactive menu for any users need to make a deployment without linux knowlwdge It is useful in scenarios where multiple deployment steps need to be executed, and the user can select and run them in any order or combination.
+This can be especially helpful for system administrators or DevOps engineers managing multiple deployment tasks**
-**The menu script provides an interactive way to select and run deployment scripts.
+**- The menu script provides an interactive way to select and run deployment scripts.**
-The deployment script automates the detailed steps needed to deploy a package across multiple servers.
+**- The deployment script automates the detailed steps needed to deploy a package across multiple servers.**
-Together, they streamline the deployment process by allowing the user to easily select and execute complex deployment tasks.**
+**- Together, they streamline the deployment process by allowing the user to easily select and execute complex deployment tasks.**

-Workflow Overview
+**Workflow Overview:**

 # Stage 1: Menu Script
 - Displays a menu for selecting deployment scripts.
 - Allows the user to choose and run specific deployment scripts.